Pushpak1203/jarvis/README.md

                                                During Execution the program got stuckes and after sometime my Laptop wos showing a pop dialog box where it has been mentioned that the python is not respondidng

+Remember to update the HUggingface APIKEY, otherwise you will not get the output

 My Laptop configration:
                                               Lenovo LOQ intel i512450H; 16GB RAM; 512GB SSD; Nvidia RTX 3050 6GB 95-Watt TDP